pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ![Choose Project](images/OCP10.png)

 - Currently in the Topology view there are no application deployments.
-We can choose the +Add tab or click the Add age link to create a deployment from the sampple applications.
+We can choose the +Add tab or click the Add age link to create a deployment from the sample applications.
 Click the Add page link.

 ![Click Add Page link](images/OCP11.png)